ebeaudoi/OpenShift-self-signed-upgrade-disconnected/README.md

 The cluster must trust the registry’s TLS certificates before it can pull images.

 **What to do:**
-- Create a ConfigMap containing your registry’s CA certificate(s).
+- Create a ConfigMap containing your registry’s certificate(s).
 - Reference this ConfigMap in the cluster-wide `Image` configuration.

 ```yaml